Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Chiefs are winless ATS (0-2) as 3.5-point favorites or greater at home.

-- Away from home, the Bills are unbeaten ATS (1-0) as 3.5-point underdogs or more.
+- The Bills are unbeaten ATS (1-0) as 3.5-point underdogs or more away from home.

 Powered by Data Skrive.